Furkanzmc/QML-Coding-Guide/README.md

 a QML object, you might want to set the `target` to `null` otherwise you might get signals that are not meant to be handled.

+Also note that using a `Connections` object will incur a slight performance/memory penalty since it's another allocation that has to be done.
+If you are concerned about this you can use `QtObject.connect` method, but [be careful](#sh-1-try-to-avoid-using-connect-function-in-models) of the pitfalls of this solution.

 ```qml
 // Bad
 Item {